 High-tech design elements of this interesting speaker include its dual 4″ woven Kevlar long throw woofers, a 1.5″ titanium tweeter and diamond-cut anodized aluminum controls.
 It also has a dual-look thanks to the removable, magnetically attached steel grille.
 Those who like the look of exposed components and concrete can remove the grille to show them off.

 Lots of power and noise are attached to the MA770 speaker as well.
-It is powered by 100 Watts of Class D amplification and that is enough sound to fill a large room with a lot of boom.
+It is powered by 100 Watts of Class D amplification and that is enough sound to fill a large room with a lot of booms.
 In addition to single room and stereo pair, it can be set-up to use in multi-room with its built-in Chromecast and stream music from your phone.

 The David Adjaye for Master & Dynamic speaker is not on the market yet.
 As of now, the $1,800 set is available for pre-order online from the New York-based audio brand.
+Watch the Master of Geometry and Architecture talk about his dynamic creation here.

 Source: Master & Dynamic